Many people wonder if their body hair can be transplanted onto their scalp.

-A scalp hair transplant in Turkey is far more affordable than in the UK or Europe.
-The reason for it is the low surgical fees.
-Healthcare in Turkey is financed by taxes.
-Many clinics are subsidised, which has lowered the cost of hair transplants in the country.
+In general, however, a scalp hair transplant in Turkey is far more affordable than in the UK or Europe.
+The reason for it is the lower surgical fees and exchange rates.

 Who Can Have Body Hair Transplant & Why

-Body hair transplantation is recommended to those patients who have a depleted donor area and have extensive baldness due to:
+Body hair for hair transplant is recommended for those patients who have a depleted donor area and have extensive baldness due to: